🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Sex: Respect your partner’s limits

-Safe sex is consensual sex, and consent is necessary for every aspect of your sex act or relationship.
-If your partner isn't interested or ready to try something you want, it's important that you respect that.
-Don't pressure him or her or give ultimatums about sex.
+Safe sex is consensual sex, and consent is needed for every aspect of your sexual act or relationship.
+If your partner isn’t interested or ready to try something you want, it’s important that you respect that.
+Don’t pressure him or her or give ultimatums about sex.
 Open, clear and honest dialogue is an essential part of a strong and healthy sexual relationship.
-If you're able to engage with your partner in a transparent and caring way, it will enhance your partnership, both in and out of bed.
+If you’re able to engage with your partner in a transparent and caring way, your partnership will improve, both in and out of bed.

 Menstruationszyklus